-The entire medical profession is extremely complex, very interesting, and in need of prayer – the private sector, as well as the public sector.
-A great variety of personnel work at hospitals, clinics, care facilities, frail care centres, hospices, rehabilitation centres, etc., such as doctors, nurses, theatre personnel, ambulance personnel, cleaners, anaesthetists, specialists, administrative personnel, etc. Many of them work very long shifts on a regular basis.
+The medical profession is extremely complex, under severe pressure and in need of prayer – the private sector, as well as the public sector.
+A great variety of personnel work at hospitals, clinics, care facilities, frail care centres, hospices, rehabilitation centres, etc. Personnel at these facilities include doctors, nurses, theatre personnel, ambulance personnel, cleaners, anaesthetists, specialists, administrative personnel, etc. Many of them regularly work very long shifts.
 For many, it is difficult to cope with the pressure.
-The following points serve as guidelines for prayer for those in this profession
+The following prayer points serve as guidelines when praying for those in the medical profession and support functions.

 - Pray for medical personnel to have clarity of understanding to make the right decisions in every instance and give the correct prescriptions.